quinlan-lab/bedder-rs/README.md

 Please find documentation [here](https://brentp.github.io/bedder-docs/).

+See [Embedding bedder](EMBEDDING.md) for small Rust API examples and optional Python integration.

 ## Problem statement

 BEDTools is extremely useful but adding features and maintaining existing ones is a challenge.